planet-lia/lia-docs/content/examples/aiming-at-the-opponent.md

 ## Explanation

 In order to aim at the opponent we need to make our unit turn towards it.
-Deciding about where to turn is achieved by calculating the angle between the unit's orientation and the the opponent as show in the image below.
+Deciding about where to turn is achieved by calculating the angle between the unit's orientation and the opponent as show in the image below.
-With every GameState you receive ```orientationAngle``` for each unit.
+With every [GameState](/api/#gamestate) you receive ```orientationAngle``` for each unit.
 The ```aiming angle``` is the angle from unit's orientation towards the point.
-If the ```aiming angle``` is ```0``` the unit looks directly towards the opponent, if it is positive the unit looks to the right side of the opponent and if it is negative it looks towards the left side of the opponent.
+If the ```aiming angle``` is ```0``` the unit is looking directly towards the opponent, if it is positive the unit is looking to the right side of the opponent and if it is negative it is looking towards the left side of the opponent.

 <br>
  <div style="text-align:center"><img src="/static/examples/images/angles.png" alt="Angles" width="40%"/></div>